Scout24/deadcode4j/README.md

 > <sup>3</sup> in its current state, *deadcode4j* considers its public API to be its Maven Plugin capabilities, i.e. the goals & configuration will be (semantically) stable as long as there is no major version change.
 If you look at its internals, the names, signatures & semantics of the defined classes (like e.g. `de.is24.deadcode4j.analyzer.SimpleXmlAnalyzer`) may very well change, as they are NOT considered to be part of the public API (even though they are `public` classes).
-That said, if you simply use *deadcode4j* as a Maven Plugin, you may even define the version as `[1,2)`; if you mess with the code however, better stick to a defined version (as usual).
+That said, if you simply use *deadcode4j* as a Maven Plugin, you could even define the version as `[1,2)` - if Maven would allow version ranges for plugins; if you mess with the code however, better stick to a defined version (as usual).

 ### Configuration Parameters